tsykoduk/greg.nokes.name/_posts/2022-05-18-A-Decade-At-Heroku.md

 <h3>I Want to live in a city of the elves</h3>

 Heroku truly changed the world for development.
-Heroku was magical and it and the people there impacted just about every aspect of my life.
+Heroku is magical and it and the people around Heroku impacted just about every aspect of my life.
 I have made life long friends during my time at Heroku.
+I am still proud to call my self a Herokai.

 I learned to love great coffee and pour overs rather then Espresso at Heroku.
 I learned how good a well made Sazerac can be.
 I was able to focus on important family transitions when I needed to step away.
+I learned how to be a better human, father and mentor.

 Someone told me that this was the "good old days", and looking back they really were.
 However I feel like you can have many "good old days".